Handling every case as if it were our own

 If it makes sense, yes.
 Circumstances that might cause you to change your estate plan include changes in beneficiaries, property, or family (such as marriage, divorce, birth, adoption, etc.).

-Does an out-of-state will apply in Florida?
+Does an out-of-state will apply in FL?

 Each state has laws that govern wills.
 Because of this, if you move to Florida from another state you should meet with a Florida estate planning attorney to ensure that your will can be administered effectively in Florida.

 Skillfully Handling Trusts, Estates & Probate in St. Johns County, Flagler County, Duval County, and Putnam County